Estimate Time7 min

 How do stocks work?

 • Share appreciation.
-When a company does well financially or becomes more desirable, the value of its stock can increase.
+When a company does well financially or becomes more desirable, the price of its stock can increase.
 This allows investors to sell their shares to other investors for more than they paid.

 Keep in mind that stock values don't always go up.
 Share prices can also fall, leaving investors with stocks worth (sometimes a lot) less than they paid for them.
 You can help decrease this risk by diversifying your investments and through a strategy called dollar-cost averaging, where you regularly invest a specific sum of money over time.
 When prices are low, you can afford to buy more shares.
 When they're high, you'll buy fewer.